smartin015/continuousprint/docs/lan-queues.md

 ## Edit a LAN queue job

-You can edit jobs in LAN queues just as in Local queues - see [Queueing Basics](advanced-queueing.md) for more details.
+You can edit jobs in LAN queues just as in Local queues - see [Queuing Basics](advanced-queuing.md) for more details.

 ## Cancel a LAN queue job